pgumeson-fabric/dotfiles/README.md

 1. Installs [asdf](https://asdf-vm.com/) and the ruby plugin for managing ruby versions used in our projects.
 1. Installs and configures [pkgx](https://pkgx.sh), the new package manager from the creator of Homebrew.
 1. Configures [direnv](https://direnv.net) for setting project specific PATH and ENV vars in an `.envrc` file.
-1. Generates your SSH keypair and uploads your public key to your GitHub account:key:
+1. Generates your SSH keypair and uploads your public key to your GitHub account:octocat:
 1. Installs VSCode and [the best extensions](https://github.com/pgumeson-fabric/dotfiles/blob/main/Brewfile.tmpl#L57-L88).
 1. Configures [starship cross-shell prompt](https://starship.rs) as your default prompt:rocket:
 1. Optional [Neovim](https://neovim.io) configuration for vim users.